APEX402/APEX-402/README.md

 ## Acknowledgement

-APEX-402 is built upon the [q402 protocol](https://github.com/quackai-labs/Q402) by Quack AI and BNB Chain.
+APEX-402 is built based on the [q402 protocol](https://github.com/quackai-labs/Q402) by Quack AI and BNB Chain.
 We thank the original developer for their fundamental and open-sourced work.